Manage your storage limits

 Finally, you can delete messages individually using the Delete forever button, or all messages at once using the Empty Trash now link directly above the message list.

 In Google Photos, you may want to delete blurry images, accidental videos, and photos of the inside of your pocket.
-Keep in mind that "High quality" size photos don't count toward your storage limit.
+Keep in mind that "High quality" photos don't count toward your storage limit.

 Learn how to delete photos in Google Photos.